-Do I need to submit my Health Requirement Information by the application deadline?
+Am I required to submit my health requirement information by the application deadline?

 The Health Requirement Information is not required at the time of application.
 However, all information will be due by a specified date if accepted to the program.
 Failure to comply will void the admission offer.

 The program ranges from 78-81 units depending upon the APRN specialty selected.

 Can I attend the program on a part-time basis?

 Full-time or part-time enrollment is available.
 Students who attend full time complete the degree in three years.
 Students who attend part time usually complete the degree in four to five years.